Pediatric Orthopedic surgeons width="1024" height="188"

 Possible Risks and Complications

 While the bone heals, the patient could feel moderate to severe pain or discomfort.
 Surgeons consider Bone atrophy as a significant concern as well, but with physical therapy and the right activities, problems should not exist.
 Balance issues, bleeding, and scarring are examples of additional hazards or consequences.
 Additionally, an infection at the wound site has the potential to impede the patient’s healing.
-Legs can still develop unevenly if the operation to correct unequal bone length gets performed at the wrong time.
+Legs can still develop unevenly if the operation to correct unequal bone length is performed at the wrong time.
 This could cause the patient to undergo the treatment once again.

 Permanent Epiphysiodesis